 For his part, the lawyer said he never intended to hurt anyone.
 He was an alcoholic, he said, just coming out of a divorce himself, quote, "Lonely and not exercising good judgment."
 When he was asked about that moment in his office when Mr. X came in and cried, and he didn't say anything, he says, quote, "I remember feeling very awkward about it.
 In hindsight, I should have revealed the relationship sooner and withdrawn from the case.
-And I did say to her on several occasions, 'You know, I'm going to have to bail out of this case.'"
+And I did say to her on several occasions, 'You know, I'm going to have to bow out of this case.'"

 The person questioning the lawyer asks, "Well, why didn't you?"

 The lawyer says, "Well, to be honest, it was very awkward.
 It was one of those things I just wasn't sure how to bring up or when to bring up."

 Yes, that is an awkward thing to bring up with your client.
 And I think the most extraordinary part of this transcript is the part where the lawyer tries to explain himself by telling his own, sad story.
 Quote, "I found myself justifying aspects of the relationship in terms of positive intentions, if that makes any kind of sense at all.
 I hope I'm not rambling too much.
 I guess part of my-- part of my attraction to Mrs. X initially was that she was one of the first persons, one of the first individuals I had confessed my drinking problem.
 And she was just so understanding and so supportive.
 At the time, I couldn't believe it."

 "If a girl meets a guy and finds out that he's a drunk, she should dump him, you know?
 Run not walk to get away from the situation.
 But she was very kind, very supportive.
 I know it looks real bad."